markus-perl/ffmpeg-build-script/README.md

         * VP9 `vp9_vaapi`

 ### Apple M1 (Apple Silicon) Support

 The script also builds FFmpeg on a new MacBook with an Apple Silicon M1 processor.

 ### LV2 Plugin Support

 If Python is available, the script will build a ffmpeg binary with lv2 plugin support.

-## Continuos Integration
+## Continuous Integration

-ffmpeg-build-script is rockstable.
-Every commit runs against Linux and MacOS with https://github.com/markus-perl/ffmpeg-build-script/actions just to make sure everything works as expected.
+ffmpeg-build-script is very stable.
+Every commit runs against Linux and macOS with https://github.com/markus-perl/ffmpeg-build-script/actions to make sure everything works as expected.

 ## Requirements

 ### macOS

 * XCode 10.x or greater